Aviv Alush: Career

 In 2016 he had a supporting role as Rabbi David, a charismatic and handsome young man in The Women's Balcony.
 The film was a major box office hit in Israel and Alush was nominated for an Ophir Award for Best Supporting Actor.

 Prior to his role in the American film The Shack in 2017, he had only played in Israeli films and television.
 With the making of this film, he is also the first Israeli actor to play Jesus in an English-language film.

 In 2020 he signed with 3 Arts Entertainment, the talent management agency.

 He has also appeared as a stage actor, appearing in the Habima Theater production of Dangerous Liaisons in 2016.
 He previously appeared in the theater's 2012 production of The Merchant of Venice where he played Gratiano.

+In July 2026, it was reported that Alush will make his major return to screen acting, with a lead role in Holding on to Air alongside Gal Malka.
+Alush will play a pilot in the yes action drama, focused on an international security affair between Israel, the United States and Iran.

 Additional work

 He is also a model and has appeared in fashion advertising campaigns for FILA and Castro.